carlsmith/coffeeshop/docs/intro.md

 gists as little web apps, a bit like JSFiddle, but more romantic.

-You can also clone a gist and use it in your own shell, but you need to trust it as it'll then have access to your own shells internals.
+You can also clone a gist and use it in your own shell, but you need to trust it as it'll then have access to your own shell's internals.

 ## Why CoffeeScript